DragoniteSpam/DDDEditorGMS2/README.md

 # DDDEditorGMS2
 Migrating to GMS2, or attempting to

-The original GMS1 project can be found [here](https://github.com/DragoniteSpam/DDDEditor), but I probably won't be updating it a whole lot after this
+The original GMS1 project can be found [here](https://github.com/DragoniteSpam/DDDEditor), but I probably won't be updating it a whole lot after this because GMS2 is really good and I don't plan on going back

 ### Contributors
  - DragoniteSpam